airbytehq/airbyte/docs/release_notes/august_2022.md

 # August 2022
 ## Airbyte [v0.39.27-alpha](https://github.com/airbytehq/airbyte/releases/tag/v0.39.27-alpha) to [v0.39.41.alpha](https://github.com/airbytehq/airbyte/releases/tag/v0.39.41-alpha)

-This page includes new features and improvements to the Airbyte Cloud and OSS platforms.
+This page includes new features and improvements to the Airbyte Cloud and Airbyte Open Source platforms.

 ### New features
 * Added per-stream state to the Airbyte Cloud and OSS platforms.
 Per-stream state currently includes per-stream resets and connection states, and it lays the groundwork for auto-detecting schema changes, parallel syncs, and more.